JamalMays6/Devices-Exposed-to-the-Internet/README.md

 ![image](https://github.com/user-attachments/assets/d95fd2c8-7056-49ec-a3d0-0863578c1593)

-🛰️ To complete our analysis, we inspected all successful logins made by labuser over the past 30 days and reviewed the originating IP addresses.
+🛰️ To complete our analysis, I inspected all successful logins made by labuser over the past 30 days and reviewed the originating IP addresses.
 Our objective was to identify any anomalous logins, such as those from unexpected regions or infrastructure.

 The results showed that all successful logons originated from known and trusted IP addresses, confirming no signs of unauthorized use.